mg901/styled-breakpoints/README.md

 <br/>

-> Note that since browsers do not currently support [range context queries](https://www.w3.org/TR/mediaqueries-4/#range-context), we work around the limitations of [min- and max- prefixes](https://www.w3.org/TR/mediaqueries-4/#mq-min-max) and viewports with fractional widths (which can occur under certain conditions on high-dpi devices, for instance) by using values with higher precision for these comparisons.
+> <strong>Why subtract .02px?</strong> Browsers don’t currently support [range context queries](https://www.w3.org/TR/mediaqueries-4/#range-context), so we work around the limitations of [min- and max- prefixes](https://www.w3.org/TR/mediaqueries-4/#mq-min-max) and viewports with fractional widths (which can occur under certain conditions on high-dpi devices, for instance) by using values with higher precision.

 <br/>

 Similarly, media queries may span multiple breakpoint widths:

 ### between

+Similarly, media queries may span multiple breakpoint widths:

 ```js
 /**